 \item \textbf{N-gram and Topic Analysis:} We analyze tokens and 2-grams extracted from both sets of summaries to assess content preservation at different granularities.
-In particular, we use BERTopic \citep{grootendorst2022bertopic} to extract topics from both sets of summaries and measure their overlap.
+Additionally, we use {\tt BERTopic} \citep{grootendorst2022bertopic} to extract topics from both sets of summaries and measure their overlap.

-\item \textbf{Embedding Space Proximity:} For each private summary, we compute its distance to the nearest public summary in the embedding space using the SentenceTransformer model with the all-mpnet-base-v2 embedding.
+\item \textbf{Embedding Space Proximity:} For each private summary, we compute its distance\pritish{``distance'' or ``cosine similarity''? \Cref{tab:embedding-llm_eval} seems to report the latter.} to the nearest public summary in the embedding space using the SentenceTransformer model with the {\tt all-mpnet-base-v2} embedding.
 This measures how well the private summaries preserve the semantic content of their public counterparts. \end{enumerate}

-\paragraph{LLM-based Evaluation.} We complement automated metrics with LLM-based evaluations that assess summary quality.
+\paragraph{LLM-based Evaluation.} We complement automated\pritish{We need a different word than ``automated''.
+After all, even the LLM based methods are automated in the sense that we don't have humans looking at any conversations and summaries.} metrics with LLM-based evaluations that assess summary quality.
 In the prompt, we randomly chose the order of public and private summaries to avoid positional bias.

 \begin{enumerate}[resume,topsep=0pt,itemsep=0pt] \item \textbf{Comparative Ranking:} We randomly sample conversations along with their corresponding private and public summaries.
 An LLM evaluator rates which summary is better on a scale from 1-5, where 1 indicates the private summary is clearly better and 5 indicates the public summary is clearly better.